Micro Focus LoadRunner Alternatives:

 Additionally, a lot of the same teams and individuals within an organization that are tasked with monitoring their sites and applications for uptime and availability in production are also interested in testing the limits of their infrastructure during the development phase.
 Utilizing LoadView during the development phase ensures that the code and applications being built are continually optimized throughout the process, versus finding out later where your bottlenecks and bugs are located.
 It’s all about maintaining a consistent, first-rate experience for your customers and users.

-When it comes to sluggish sites and applications, users can quickly become impatient and will leave to find a replacement if your site or application doesn’t meet their needs.
+When it comes to sluggish sites and applications, users can quickly become impatient and will leave to find a replacement.
 That usually means they’ll head right over to your competition.

 LoadRunner from Micro Focus